April Plumbing Alert: 5 Crucial Checks for Niagara Homes After Winter

 3. Watch for Window Well Leaks

-Pro Tip: McDowell installs drain-connected window wells to protect your foundation.
+Pro Tip: McDowell installs drain-connected window wells to protect your foundation long-term.

 4. Sewer Lines May Be Cracked or Root-Infested

-Spring is when tree roots begin to grow aggressively—and they love warm, moist sewer lines.
-If you’ve noticed slow drains or repeated clogs in April, your underground pipes might be compromised.
+Spring is when tree roots start searching for moisture—and cracked sewer lines are easy targets.
+If you’ve noticed slow drains or repeated clogs in April, your sewer line might be compromised.

 5. Look for Basement Moisture Clues

 April is mold season.
-Even tiny leaks from foundation cracks, floor joints, or old waterproofing can lead to musty smells, swollen baseboards, or peeling paint.
+Even tiny leaks from foundation cracks, floor joints, or old waterproofing can cause serious basement moisture issues.

 Why Niagara Homeowners Choose McDowell

-– Experts in sump pumps, basement waterproofing, drain repair, trenchless sewer replacement, and more
+• Experts in sump pumps, waterproofing, drain repair, trenchless sewer replacement, and more

-– Proudly serving: St. Catharines, Niagara Falls, Welland, Thorold, Fort Erie, Grimsby, Niagara on the Lake, Lincoln, West Lincoln, Pelham, Wainfleet, Port Colborne
+St. Catharines, Niagara Falls, Welland, Thorold, Fort Erie, Grimsby, Niagara-on-the-Lake, Lincoln, West Lincoln, Pelham, Wainfleet, Port Colborne

 Conclusion